garrandall/popular-music-data/tracks/hang-on-in-there-baby-johnny-bristol.md

 Go baby let it go honey oh right there baby
 Don't you move it anywhere

-Give it a stand (x3) up now fashion
+Give it a stand up now fashion
-Give it a jump (x3) up
+Give it a jump up
-Give it a jam (x3) give it a pull
+Give it a jam give it a pull
-Give me a love (2) give me a little love
+Give me a love, give me a little love

-(Hang on in there baby, hang on in there darling)
+Hang on in there baby, hang on in there darling
 Hang on in there now
-(I'm gonna give you more than you ever dreamed possible) Hang on in there, darling
+I'm gonna give you more than you ever dreamed possible Hang on in there, darling
-(Hang on in there baby)
+Hang on in there baby
 Hang on in there baby
-(Please don't let me down) hold it down
+Please don't let me down, hold it down
-(Please don't destroy this new joy)
+Please don't destroy this new joy
-New joy (we've found)
+New joy we've found
 New joy we've found